Atlas (BioShock): Portrayal

 Levine originally thought of Morgan Freeman as a potential voice actor for Frank Fontaine and his alter ego Atlas, but did not act on recruiting Freeman due to budgetary concerns.
 The character's original voice actor spoke like Freeman with a Southern drawl; this version of Atlas was featured in an internal critical playtest of BioShock which occurred in January 2007.
-In the first game, the character is voiced by two different voice actors, Karl Hanover voices the character in his Atlas persona, up until the game's plot-twist, while Greg Baldwin voiced him when he is revealed to be Frank Fontaine.
-The decision to have Atlas voiced by two voice actors at the same time was to prevent players from guessing that Atlas and Fontaine are one and the same before the revelation in the plot-twist.
-Greg Baldwin did not reprise Frank Fontaine in the sequels, as a result, Karl Hanover continued to voice the character in the sequels, both as Frank Fontaine and Atlas.
-Karl Hanover was not credited for the first game as he was not a member of the Screen Actors Guild at the time of his hiring.
+Greg Baldwin was credited as the original voice actor for Atlas, and though he was eventually replaced in the final version of the game as the developmental team wanted to take the character in a different direction, his replacement Karl Hanover was not credited for the first game as he was not a member of the Screen Actors Guild at the time of his hiring.

 When Hanover initially auditioned for the role, he was given a brief written paragraph of Atlas talking about in-universe concepts, and was asked to do an impression of an alcoholic Australian man as the character was originally written that way.
 Although Hanover is from Dublin and his exposure to spoken Australian English was limited to his childhood memories of the long-running television show Neighbours, he was chosen for the role over several Australian actors who had auditioned as his performance was judged to be the most authentic by developmental team members who are based in Australia.
 Levine was surprised by Hanover's shortlisting, but decided to choose him as the voice of Fontaine as well after he asked Hanover to record some lines of dialogue based on his own idea of how Danny DeVito would sound like.
 Levine decided to accommodate Hanover's actual cultural background, and had the character of Atlas rewritten to be an Irishman after he was impressed with Hanover's line delivery in his normal speaking voice.
 Certain lines of dialogue were also altered to include more explicit mentions of Atlas' supposed Irish identity.
 To develop the character's voice, Hanover was inspired by Gabriel Byrne's performance in the 1990 Miller's Crossing, where Byrne also delivered his lines in his native Dublin accent, but took care not to attempt an impression of Byrne in any way.
 For Fontaine, Hanover was instructed to perform with a Chicago accent and use J. E. Freeman's Miller's Crossing character Eddie Dane as an archetype in order to convey his intimidating tone.